ziad-saab/react-intro-workshop/README.md

 In the `render` method, if `this.state.gameStatus` is not defined, simply return `null`.

-The next thing you'll want to do is start a new game **when the component gets mounted on the screen**.
+The next thing you'll want to do is start a new game **when the component gets mounted in the DOM**.
 There happens to be a method that you can implement in your component that will be called exactly as soon as the component gets mounted: `componentDidMount`.
 If you add this method to your component, React will call it right after your component is displayed on the screen.
 In this method, you can call `this._startGame()` to make this happen.
 This will in turn call `setState`, which will re-render your component.
 At that point the game will start :)

 Here's an example of the game being played: